 Norm Evasion.
 We hypothesized that Proposers who chose (8,2) in the limited information condition did so despite believing that (8,2) was unfair, and despite believing that most Responders and other Proposers considered (8,2) to be unfair.
 In the limited condition, because Responders could not distinguish between 1) a choice of (8,2), and 2) a Coin choice that resulted in an offer of (8,2), Proposers could deliberately ignore normative expectations.
 By measuring Proposers’ fairness beliefs, we were able to directly test for the presence of norm evasion.
 11 of the 15 Proposers who chose (8,2) in the limited condition believed that (8,2) was not fair.
 Moreover, Proposers who chose (8,2) in the limited condition believed on average that only 34% of other Proposers and 21% of Responders thought (8,2) was fair.
 Thus, we found direct evidence that Proposers intentionally ignored normative expectations in the limited condition in order to evade a norm of fairness.

 Structure of Fairness Beliefs.
-To we subjected the 19 variables comprising the Proposers’ belief data to an exploratory factor analysisWe selected a four-factor solution.
+To explore the heterogeneity in Proposers’ beliefs, we subjected the 19 variables comprising the Proposers’ belief data to an exploratory factor analysis.
+We selected a four-factor solution based on tests successive significance tests at the alpha = .05 level (oblimin rotated).

-shows the resulting factor solution.
+Table 4 shows the resulting factor solution.
 The pattern of loadings led to four clearly interpretable factors with a simple structure.
 Factor 1 loaded on Proposers’ first- and second-order beliefs about the fairness of (8,2).
 Proposers with high scores on Factor 1 believed that (8,2) was fair across conditions, and that other Proposers and Responders also believed (8,2) was fair.
 Factors 2 and 4 loaded on beliefs about the fairness of Coin in, respectively, the limited information condition and the full information condition.
 Proposers with higher scores on Factor 2 believed that Coin was fair in the limited information condition, and that other Proposers and Responders believed the same; those with higher scores on Factor 4 had analogous beliefs about the fairness of Coin in the full information condition.
 Finally, Factor 3 loaded on beliefs about whether the majority of Responders would accept (8,2).
 Thus, Factors 1, 2, and 4 represented Proposers’ first- and second-order normative beliefs about (8,2) and Coin, whereas Factor 3 represented profit-maximizing considerations.

-[ here]
+[Table 4 here]

 Fairness Beliefs as Predictors of Behavior.

-To investigate whether beliefs predicted choices, we entered standardized regression factor scores (Thurstone, 1935) into logit models of choices, and used AIC-based stepwise variable selection to find a set of informative factors. shows the logit estimates of the resulting models, and Figures 2-4 plot the corresponding predicted choice probabilities by factor scores.
+To investigate whether beliefs predicted choices, we entered standardized regression factor scores (Thurstone, 1935) into multinomial logit models of choices, and used AIC-based stepwise variable selection to find a set of informative factors.
+Table 5 shows the logit estimates of the resulting models, and Figures 2-4 plot the corresponding predicted choice probabilities by factor scores.